zs19940317/calcite/README.md

 For more details, see the [home page](http://calcite.apache.org).

-this edition gives more comment.
+this edition gives more comment. the code is forked when 2022-10-28 19:49